-The UK Bribery Act 2010 criminalizes making, receiving or offering corrupt payments for both public officials and private parties anywhere in world.
+The UK Bribery Act 2010 criminalizes making, receiving, or offering corrupt payments to both public officials and private parties anywhere in world.
 It also prohibits the payment of small bribes or facilitation payments paid to expedite the performance of routine government services.
-The Act includes expansive applicability to individuals and organizations and it criminalizes a broad range of activities.
+The act includes expansive applicability to individuals and organizations, and it criminalizes a broad range of activities.

 The UK Bribery Act specifically prohibits: